MichaelAllen1966/titanic/_sources/setup.md

 To get the correct libraries and versions it is recommended that the provided conda environment is used.
 To create and activate the titanic environment:

-1. 2Download the environment.yml file from https://github.com/MichaelAllen1966/titanic/tree/main/binder
+1. Download the environment.yml file from https://github.com/MichaelAllen1966/titanic/tree/main/binder

 2. Windows -> Open Anaconda prompt.
 Mac/linux -> Open a terminal